-ed in the grooves on both pulleys.
+- ley.
+Ensure the belt is correctly located in the grooves on both pulleys. - 5.

-- .
 Grasp the lifting lever and loosen off the speed handle.
 Lower the motor, and apply downward pressure (25-50 lbs).
 While still applying downward pressure, tighten the speed handle to lock the motor in place.
 Check the belt again to ensure it is seated correctly (in the grooves), on both pulleys. - 6.
-Replace both belt covers.
+Close the motor bay door (using the two latches), and replace the head-stock cover.